-Calpe maintains a clear underwriting philosophy that is supported by risk appetites and tolerances, procedures and controls in relation to pricing, rigorous risk selection criteria and the ability to underwrite a diverse portfolio.
+Calpe maintains a clear underwriting philosophy that is supported by risk appetites and tolerances, pricing procedures and controls, rigorous risk selection criteria and the ability to underwrite a diverse portfolio.

-Calpe's main risks are that an MGA or co-insurer fails or that it seeks to accept business that is outside of the agreed underwriting criteria that Calpe has set.
+Calpe's main risks are that an MGA or co-insurer fails or that it seeks to accept business that is outside of the agreed underwriting criteria set by Calpe.